cesarferradas/ferrad.as/now.md

 Working full-time as a Software Engineer, mainly backend, specifically in database and API development.

-Have become a regular coffee drinker.
-Trying to further develop my palate for the different coffee varieties, roast levels, origins and so on.
-My current brew method is the AeroPress, although enjoy a good v60 too.
+Improving my appreciation for specialty coffee.
+Trying different coffee varieties, roast levels, origins and so on.
+I'm currently brewing with the v60 and the AeroPress.

 Enjoying learning more about time-tested board games, like Chess, Backgammon and Poker.
 There is a reason why all of these are still around!

-Trying to write more, so hopefully you see more articles in my blog soon.
+Getting back into running.
+Experimenting with barefoot running using Vibram FiveFingers.
+Feet and calves are still sore after a light run/walk so taking it slow.

 ___

-_Updated November 2020_
+_Updated December 2020_